OpenTelemetry Observability¶

 Solution Comparison¶

-Scenario | Self-hosted Open Source Products | Using Guance |
+Scenario | Open Source Self-built Products | Using Guance |

 ---|---|---|

-Building a Cloud-era Monitoring System | Requires at least 3 months of investment from a professional technical team, and that’s just the beginning | Ready-to-use within 30 minutes |
+Building Cloud-era Monitoring Systems | At least 3 months of investment from a professional technical team, and this is just the beginning | Ready to use within 30 minutes |

-Cost Investment | Even a simple open-source monitoring product requires hardware investment exceeding $20,000/year, and cloud-era observability platforms require at least $100,000/year fixed investment (estimated based on cloud hardware) | Pay-as-you-go, with costs elastic and overall expenses more than 50% lower than using open-source products |
+Related Cost Investment | Even a simple open-source monitoring product requires a hardware investment exceeding $20,000/year, and if it's a cloud-era observability platform, at least $100,000/year fixed investment (estimated by cloud hardware) | Pay-as-you-go, fees are elastic based on actual business conditions, overall costs are more than 50% lower than the comprehensive investment in using open-source products |

-System Maintenance and Management | Requires continuous attention and investment from professional engineers, and mixed use of multiple open-source products increases management complexity | No need for concern, allowing focus on business issues |
+System Maintenance Management | Requires long-term attention and investment from professional engineers, and the mixed use of multiple open-source products increases management complexity | No need to worry, focus on business issues |

-Number of Probes Needed on Servers | Each open-source software requires its own probe, consuming significant server performance | One probe, fully binary-based, with minimal CPU and memory usage |
+Number of Probes to Install on Servers | Each open-source software requires a probe, consuming large amounts of server performance | One probe, fully binary-based, extremely low CPU and memory usage |

-Value Delivered | Depends solely on the company's engineers' capabilities and their proficiency with open-source products | Comprehensive data platform, full observability, enabling engineers to solve problems using data |
+Value Brought | Only depends on the ability of the company's own engineers and their research into open-source products | A comprehensive data platform, full observability, enabling engineers to use data to solve problems |

-Root Cause Analysis of Performance and Failures | Relies solely on the team's capabilities | Rapid root cause identification based on data analysis |
+Root Cause Analysis of Performance and Failures | Only relies on the team's own capabilities | Quickly locates issues based on data analysis |

-Security | Various mixed open-source software, testing the comprehensive skills of technical engineers | Comprehensive security scanning and testing, customer-side code open-sourced to users, and timely product updates ensuring security |
+Security | Various mixed open-source software, testing the comprehensive skills of technical engineers | Comprehensive security scanning and testing, customer-side code open-sourced to users, and timely iterative updates of the product ensure security |

-Scalability and Services | Requires building an SRE engineer team | Provides professional services, equivalent to having an external SRE support team |
+Scalability and Services | Needs to build its own SRE engineering team | Provides professional services, equivalent to configuring an external SRE support team |

-Training and Support | Hiring external instructors | Long-term online training and support |
+Training and Support | Hire external teachers | Long-term online training support |